balazimichal/reactnd-project-udaci-cards/README.md

 1) Install a recent version of the Java SE Development Kit(JDK).

 2) Install Android Studio Choose a "Custom" setup when prompted.
 Make sure the boxes next to all of the following are checked:
+- Android SDK
+- Android SDK Platform
-Android SDK, Android SDK Platform, Performance (Intel ® HAXM), Android Virtual Device
+- Performance (Intel ® HAXM)
+- Android Virtual Device

 3) Click "Next".